 Kawakubo, as someone who is completely confident in her own abilities, did not seek to control the photographer.
 “She gave us carte blanche,” Roversi says.
 “Rei hardly ever came on the shoot.
 Sometimes she would send an assistant to dress the models, because the designs could be quite experimental.
 But she never left instructions for the photos.”

 Now, the fruit of their rich partnership is being documented for the first time in a museum exhibition, “Birds,” at Dallas Contemporary.
-Originally slated to open on March 29 but now postponed until later this year, the exhibition will include more than 50 Roversi prints, many of which have never been seen.
+Originally slated to open in March 2020 but postponed to January 30 due to the coronavirus pandemic, the exhibition will include more than 50 Roversi prints, many of which have never been seen.
 “Birds,” its title suggestive of the movement that animates many of the images, will also be the first Roversi exhibition in North America.
-(This year, in Roversi’s Italian hometown of Ravenna, the Museo d’Arte della città di Ravenna will host a full-scale Roversi retrospective, “Studio Luce,” from October 10 until January 10, 2021.)

 “It is always very stimulating for me,” the photographer says of his work with Comme.
 “Working with Rei opens new horizons in a way that other work does not.
 Each time, I discover something new about my work, about color, about form, about light.”